oagboghi2/phase-2-challenge/part-4/quiz.md

 How do you set an environment variable in your shell?
+=> VARNAME="variable" for example bye="goodbye and then call the variable with echo $bye

 What keyboard shortcut do you use to split the screen in your editor?
 =>command+shift+p and type "split"